ESR-LSRI/2023_NoahL/dailyLogbook.md

 * The IButton temperature sensors can additionally be used to calculate snowfall.

 ### Next Steps
-Begin to analyze data on the lapse rate and sunlight on [Mt.
+Begin to analyze data on the lapse rate, sunlight, and snowfall on [Mt.
 Baker.]

 ### Questions
 N/a